AylaNetworks/ayla-documentation/src/tech-notes/00000009/index.md

 ### Step 2: Use an Amazon S3 Compatible Client to Access the Data Files

 The Ayla Cloud Service regularly implements processes to aggregate new device events that are packaged into data files.
-The example in this tech note uses the Cyberduck client.
-Therefore, the fields may be different if you are using another client.
-Using the Cyberduck client, access the Ayla data files on Amazon S3 as follows:
+These files are stored on Amazon S3 and organized by date, timestamp, and event type.
+The data files may contain duplicate events or out-of-sequence event data.
+These files are maintained for 12 months.
+You may use any client compatible with Amazon S3 to access the Ayla data files.
+Following are two examples of these clients:

 * Cyberduck
   + This client uses a Mac/Windows GUI.